yyl/ComputeSimilarity/README.md

 - ~~some initial research and idea search, decide the topic~~ 0408
 - ~~setup working environment~~ 0408
 - ~~collect some twitter data~~ 0409
+- ~~my first similarity calculator?~~ 0410
 - learn some nltk basics and play with the data
-- my first similarity calculator?
+- learn some scikit-learn basics

 #### 04082014 11-12pm